albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-    All methods and state available to the `Box` is also available to the `LightBox`.
+    All methods and state available to a `Box` object is also available to a `LightBox` object.

     ```bash
     Box a: an open box
     Box b: a closed box
     ```

-    Note that **all light boxes are boxes**, and this is quite an important statement.
+    Note that **all light boxes are boxes**, and this is quite an important statement when dealing with inheritance.
 We will come back to this in a [later section](#what-happens-when-the-not-all-children-are-parents), where we will see what happens when the previous statement is false.

     Note that the opposite does not hold.
 In other words, **NOT all boxes are light boxes**.
 Fruit is a good analogy to this.
 All apples are fruit but not all fruit is apples.
 Shapes are another good example.
 All circles are shape, but not all shapes are circle.